Search for a rare disease

 - MedDRA: -

-Although generalized JEB-nH is less severe than JEB-H, death can occur in infancy and childhood due to sepsis, failure to thrive and respiratory failure.
-Adult patients with non-Herlitz JEB have an increased risk of developing squamous cell carcinomas in particular on the lower extremities, in areas of chronic blistering, long-standing erosions, or atrophic scarring.
+Although intermediate JEB is less severe than other forms of JEB, death can occur in infancy and childhood due to sepsis, failure to thrive and respiratory failure.
+Adult patients have an increased risk of developing squamous cell carcinomas in particular on the lower extremities, in areas of chronic blistering, long-standing erosions, or atrophic scarring.

 - Emergency guidelines